petershin/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/configuring-cross-region-disaster-recovery.md

 First, retrieve your production environment's master token (this requires administrator privileges to access the `liferay` service shell):

-1. In the DXP Cloud console, navigate to your production environment &rarr; the `liferay` service page.
+1. In the Liferay Cloud console, navigate to your production environment &rarr; the `liferay` service page.

 1. Click on the *Shell* tab.